 What are some common website redesign challenges?

-- Domain Name Changes – If you are moving your domain over to a new site then you have to be aware that the search engines might not pick up on that change.
-This means you need to be extra vigilant to ensure that you do not lose any search traffic, because your domain name changed.
+- Domain Name Changes – If you are moving your domain to a new site then you have to be aware that the Google might not pick up that change.
+This means you need to be extra vigilant to ensure that you do not lose any traffic, because your domain name changed.
 If you do not notify Google of the changes properly, they could perceive your new site having duplicate content.

 - Changes to Permalink Structure – Sometimes problems happen when you do not even change your domain name.
 For example, if you are doing a website redesign that changes your URL permalinks, you could face a number of search problems in the future.

 Take Shout for example.
 One of our recent posts was: https://www.shoutagency.com.au/inbound-lead-generation-for-ecommerce-sites/

 However, if we decided to add the date into the permalink structure it would be: www.shoutagency. com.au/6/2015/inbound-lead-generation-for-ecommerce-sites/

 Unfortunately, Google considers these two different pages.
 That means your content could be seen as duplicate.
 And your original page with all of the search juice could be de-indexed.
 Therefore, you need to ensure your web site redesign strategy is search friendly.

 Setting up the Right Website Redesign Strategy